pureboys/go_coverage_testfiles/README.md

 The following document goes through running code coverage for Golang, automation with Jenkins and integration with SonarQube.
-As you can read in [The Go Blog](https://blog.golang.org/cover) - The code coverage tool to be used for Golang is a built-in tool.
+As you can read in [The Go Blog][1] - The code coverage tool to be used for Golang is a built-in tool.

 This document is separated into 3 parts:

-- **Manual Coverage** - section will present you the supported method of running code coverage on Golang.
+- **Manual Coverage** - will present you the supported method of running code coverage on Golang.
-- **Jenkins Automation** - section will introduce the basic steps in order to automate the coverage process using the web UI.
+- **Jenkins Automation** - will introduce the basic steps in order to automate the coverage process using the web UI.
-- **SonarQube Integration** - section will teach you how to publish your results to SonarQube using the Jenkins web UI as well as manually.
+- **SonarQube Integration** - will teach you how to publish your results to SonarQube using the Jenkins web UI as well as manually.

  ------------------------------------------------------------------------------

 ## Manual Coverage

-### Prerequisites

-- Golang 1.10+

 > ⚔ Note: The release of Go 1.2 introduces the new built-in tool for
      test coverage.
-It is strongly recommend reading [The Go Blog](https://blog.golang.org/cover) in order to understand how it works.
+It is strongly recommended reading [The Go Blog][1] in order to understand how it works.

 ### Running code coverage manually